You don’t qualify for a public defender. Should you represent yourself? Here are some questions you should ask to help you decide:

 Can I handle the stress of representing myself?
 Drinking too much, using drugs, spending too much, or withdrawing are all bad ways of dealing with stress.
 Representing yourself on your criminal charges is stressful because of the many negative emotions you may experience such as anxiety, depression, anger, fear, and frustration.

 Representing yourself is difficult.
 Hiring an experienced defense attorney is easy.
 Attorney Gary Rohlwing has over three decades of experience.
-Call him today for a free initial consultation and check out why you should choose our team.
+Call me today for a free initial consultation and check out why you should choose our team.